 The organisers reserve the right to change any details of the tour that they believe will enhance the safety, quality, success and smooth running of the tour.
-For instance, if any entertainment mentioned in the itinerary is unavailable, we need to replace that entertainment with similar alternative acts.
+If any of the musical entertainment in the itinerary is unavailable, we will make every effort to replace that entertainment with similar performers.

 Touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this activity without the need of assistance from others.

 Tour Operator: Travelrite International Pty Ltd. A.C.N.
 005 817 0781 (Travelrite International) is the tour operator.